What is an ADA Ice Maker?

 - Cabinet Style Ice Makers: Popular for office use.
 Cabinet-style ice makers open like a refrigerator or cabinet, so people can scoop ice for drinks.
 Models like the Hoshizaki AM-50BAJ-DS ice machine fit underneath counters or blend into walls and other fixtures.

-One negative to owning these ice makers is they generally do not produce enough ice for businesses with high-volume needs.
+One negative to buying these ice makers is they generally do not produce enough ice for businesses with high-volume needs.
 If you require over 1000 lbs of ice a day, it’s better to purchase a large modular ice machine with a bin or more than one ADA ice maker.

 ADA Ice Makers for Kansas and Missouri Businesses